 What You Have not discovered, Right ?

 In the current musical climate, slap and pop depend on bright strings and extreme EQ to produce a jangly noise created by banging the strings on the frets.
 But there are times when you may use these techniques for speed and range, not just to cut through the noise.
 Besides, you can still get a very cool sound by slapping on your fretless, as the string hits the entire length of the neck.
-It’s not going to be as “metallic” as a fretted bass, but it’ll be bright enough.
+It’s not going to be as “metallic” as a fretted bass, but it’ll be a sound change you will definitely notice.

 Some people claim that you should never use round-wound strings with a fretless bass, because they chew up the neck.
 This is only partially true.
 If your fretboard is made of ebony or maple, then it won’t matter, as these are extremely hard woods.
 If you have rosewood or other material on your neck, you may find that round-wounds will leave grooves in it.